Color Utilities

 tuple[float, float, float]

-class dartwork_mpl.color.OklabView(color: Color)[source]
+class dartwork_mpl.colors.OklabView(color: Color)[source]

 Bases: _BaseColorView